Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: 7 am to 5 pm, with last entry at 4 pm.
 All year round except monsoons.

 This Reptile-oriented expedition is not an everyday ordinary experience.
 It’s unique, challenging and thrilling.
-While herping, you get to learn a lot about the nocturnal ecosystem, how reptiles live, basics on how to use snake hooks and so on.
-You’ll get to see snakes, krates, forest lizards, and frogs found on the Andaman islands.
+On this trail you get to learn a lot about the nocturnal ecosystem, how reptiles live, the basics of how to use snake hooks, and so on.
+Nature lovers are in for a treat as spotting snakes, krates, forest lizards, and frogs is commonplace on this trek.
+You can reach Chidiyatapu from Port Blair by renting a cab, or bike or by hopping on local buses.

 Distance: Few kilometers